hkurhinen/happy-meal/README.md

 The screen itself uses application which is built with Electron, framework which can be used to build apps on top of chrome browser and javascipt engine.

+Communication between display and cloud service is done with websockets.

 The programming language was changed from java because java is not the most efficient language when it comes to working with limited resources.

 All the data is stored in MongoDB database.